 Other lay leadership roles, such as non-elected committee chairs or members, upon request of the President and Council

-13.02.03 The Nominating Committee shall submit all nominees for elected positions to the President for Council approval no fewer than 60 days prior to the regular annual meeting.
+13.02.03 No less than 60 days prior to the scheduled date for the annual congregation meeting, the Nominating Committee shall submit all nominees for elected positions to the President for Council approval.

 If at that time the committee is unable to recruit a willing candidate for any open position, the committee will work with Council to appoint a nominee to complete the ballot prior to the annual meeting.